Venezuelan refugee crisis: Economy

-A large push factor for the mass emigration was the economic situation of the country.
+A large push factor for the mass emigration from Venezuela continues to be the deteriorating economic situation of the country.
 The Venezuelan economic crisis, which is known as one of the most severe in recent economic history, was largely driven by the international oil prices dropping in 2014 and the governments inadequate response led to the exacerbation of the crisis and eventual 2017 recession, which is one of the worst recessions in the recent history of the Western hemisphere.

 Many business owners have emigrated to countries with growing economies since the Bolivarian Revolution.
 The economic crisis experienced in Venezuela is worse than the events following the dissolution of the Soviet Union.
 Since Hugo Chávez imposed stringent currency controls in 2003 in an attempt to prevent capital flight, a series of currency devaluations has disrupted the Venezuelan economy.
 Price controls and other government policies have caused severe shortages in Venezuela.
 As a result of the shortages, Venezuelans must search for food (occasionally eating wild fruit or garbage), wait in line for hours, and live without some products.

 According to a 2018 Gallup analysis, "[g]overnment decisions have led to a domino-effect crisis that continues to worsen, leaving residents unable to afford basic necessities such as food and housing", with Venezuelans "believ[ing] they can find better lives elsewhere".